 Smart Tools does not execute the scripts you add to blueprints, so it does not need to support any specific script types.
 When you deploy a script through Smart Tools (typically as part of a larger blueprint), Smart Tools copies the script to the target server where it is executed.
 Therefore, the target server must have the correct script interpreter prior to deploying the script.
 Some interpreters are integrated into certain operating systems, so the interpreter for your script might reside already on the target server (for example, PowerShell or .NET on Windows servers).
 However, other interpreters might need to be installed, which might require an added step in your blueprint.
 Before deploying your script, verify the target server has the correct interpreter for executing your script successfully.

 Can I test my scripts with Smart Tools?

-No, you cannot test or "preview" your scripts from within Smart Tools.
-You can only add scripts using the script editor or deploy scripts.
-To validate your script and ensure it performs as expected before you deploy it or use it in a blueprint, execute your script in a test environment that is similar to your target server prior to deploying with Smart Tools.
+You cannot test or "preview" your scripts from within Smart Tools.
+You can only use Smart Tools to add scripts using the script editor, deploy scripts, or add scripts to blueprints.
+To validate your script and ensure it performs as expected before you deploy it or use it in a blueprint, execute your script in a test environment that includes a machine similar to your target machine prior to deploying with Smart Tools.

 Important: Smart Tools does not validate the parameters you include in scripts, including PowerShell scripts.
 When the script is deployed, any validation errors that occur are not flagged by Smart Tools.
 As a result, Smart Tools might report the script deployment as successful even though the script actually failed.
 To mitigate this issue, you will need to include appropriate error handlers in your script code so Smart Tools can interpret script failures.
 For example, you can program your script to exit with an error message in case of a script failure.